GI JOE Season 3: episode 2

 Preacher tore a fresh sheet from his drawing pad.
 He selected the red grease-pencil from the tray and started to draw on the paper.
 After a quick sketch, he showed the drawing to Hawk: a crude depiction of a cobra.

 "Yes, that's their banner," he said in surprise.
-"You've had some dealings with them during your sabbatical?"
+"You've had some dealings with them, I take it?"

-Hawk saw that he still had Preacher's attention, although he appeared disinterested in what he was saying.
+Hawk saw that he still had Preacher's attention, although he appeared unmoved.

 "In response to this threat, Kilo Company has been reactivated under new colors.
-It's now code-named GI JOE – in keeping with a culture of anonymity.
+It's now code-named GI Joe.
 Some of your old teammates have enlisted, but we're also pulling the best and the brightest from all of the other branches as well.
 Our main focus will be gathering intelligence, but I expect that these kids are gonna have to chew some serious dirt.
 They need practical training in combat situations.
 That's were you come in: you're the best battlefield commando I've ever seen.
 Also, judging from the path of destruction that you left all over Asia, it's apparent that you've acquired some new skills as well."

 Hawk clenched his jaw.
 His words had been met by another poker-face stare from Preacher.
 He decided to stop rambling and get to the point, without any more words getting in the way.